alphagov/icinga_slack_webhook/README.rst

       -H HOST, --host HOST  An optional host the message relates to -d HOST_DISPLAY_NAME, --host-display-name HOST_DISPLAY_NAME
-                            An optional display name for the host the message relates to -L {OK,WARNING,CRITICAL,UNKNOWN}, --level {OK,WARNING,CRITICAL,UNKNOWN}
+                            An optional display name for the host the message relates to --host-state HOST_STATE
+                            An optional state the host is in, use this for host alerts -L {OK,WARNING,CRITICAL,UNKNOWN}, --level {OK,WARNING,CRITICAL,UNKNOWN}
                             An optional alert level {default: UNKNOWN}
       -N SERVICE_NOTES_URL, --service-notes-url SERVICE_NOTES_URL